Southend-on-Sea City Council (24 021 686)

 My assessment

 - Mr Z has been aware of his care charges since July 2023, which is more than 12 months ago.
-I am satisfied it is reasonable to expect Mr Z to have complained earlier if he was unhappy about being charged for his care home placement when he first became aware of the charges.
+I am satisfied it is reasonable to expect Mr Z to have complained earlier if he was unhappy about being charged for his care home placement.
 I cannot see any good reasons for why Mr Z could not have complained to us earlier about the matter.
 Therefore, I will not exercise discretion to consider the late complaint.

 Final decision

-- We will not investigate Mr X’s complaint because the complaint is late and there are no good reasons to exercise discretion to consider the late complaint.
-In addition, there is insufficient evidence of fault.
+- We will not investigate Mr X’s complaint because it is late and there is no good reason to exercise discretion now.

 Investigator's decision on behalf of the Ombudsman